iTwin/bis-schema-validation/bis-rules/README.md

 ﻿# bis-rules

+Copyright © Bentley Systems, Incorporated.
+All rights reserved.
+See LICENSE.md for license terms and full copyright notice.

 bis-rules is a library that contains the BIS rule set which is an implementation of an IRuleSet defined in @bentley/ecschema-metadata.
 This rule set can be consumed by the schema validation framework in @bentley/ecschema-metadata to assist EC Schema developers in finding BIS rule violations in their schema.